Aminee95/parking_ai/README.md

 13. [License](#license)

 ## Introduction
 This project is an **Automatic Number Plate Recognition (ANPR)** system designed to detect and recognize vehicle license plates in real-time.
-The project aims to improve parking management and surveillance, particularly in urban areas like **Netherlands**, by using cutting-edge computer vision and machine learning techniques.
+The project aims to improve parking management and surveillance, particularly in urban areas like **Amsterdam**, by using cutting-edge computer vision and machine learning techniques.

 The system is capable of detecting number plates from various countries, including those using both Arabic and Latin characters.
 It leverages **YOLO** for number plate detection and **EasyOCR** for multilingual text recognition.